tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

   - /building-blocks/develop-your-coding-skills/learn-to-code/learn-regular-expressions/
 ---

-## What are regular expressions?
+## What are Regular Expressions?

 Regular expressions provide a concise language for describing patterns in strings.
 They make finding information easier and more efficient.
-That is, you can often accomplish with a single regular expression what would otherwise take dozens of lines of code.
-And while you can often come a long way with the default `strip()` and `replace()` functions, they have their own set of limitations.
-For example, how do you extract emails or hashtags from a text?
-Or how do you strip away HTML tags from the web page source code?
-Regular expressions fill this void and are a powerful skill for any data scientist's toolkit!
+For example, let's say you have a bunch of emails and phone numbers mixed in a big chunk of text.
+Instead of reading through it all or using multiple lines of code, you can use Regular Expressions to say, find all the email addresses, even if they're in different formats, or to find all the phone numbers, even if they have different area codes.
+This is something you cannot always achieve by using the default `strip()` and `replace()` functions.

 {{% warning %}}
-At first sight, regular expressions can look daunting but don't be put off!
+At first sight, Regular Expressions can look daunting but don't be put off!
 In this building block, we break down the syntax into tangible pieces so that you can get up to speed step by step.

 {{% /warning %}}